top of page

 Rishikesh the perfect little haven for western travelers

 Ever since the Beatles, Rishikesh has adapted itself for the huge sets of westerners that throng the yoga schools and continue to stay to teach yoga or just rest away in India.
-Today the Laxman Jhula (the main bridge on the Ganga) has been non-functional for a few years and a new one is all set to come up right next to it (they've been saying that for years.) but Ram Jhula has been successfully filling in, connecting the two sides of Ganga, both of which are flanked by cafes, shops, yoga schools and yoga-adjacent hubs.
+Today the Laxman Jhula (the main bridge on the Ganga) has been non-functional for a few years and a new one is all set to come up right next to it but Ram Jhula has been successfully filling in, connecting the two sides of Ganga, both of which are flanked by cafes, shops, yoga schools and yoga-adjacent hubs.
 Think meditation, classical dance, wellness centres, and everything in between across the spiritual-wellness space and Rishikesh has it.
-More cafes serve Italian, Chinese, continental and Israeli fares than they do Indian cuisine!
+More cafes serve Italian, Chinese, continental and Israeli fares than they do Indian cuisine.
 Most convenience stores stock up ample supplies of toilet paper, organic breakfast cereal and peanut butter ensuring the firangs' daily needs are met.

 Rishikesh white water rafting and weekend crowds